Fermiac/woocommerce-siftscience/readme.txt

 * 2016-10-09
 * Implement a logout method (not plugged into wpcom though)
 * Improve webpack to make a smaller React App
-* Add prefix to user_name field (support multiple stores for one Sift Science account)
+* Add prefix to user_name field (support multiple stores for one Sift  account)
 * Add more filters and actions
 * Disable $update_order and $order_status if order is not backfilled